rfb-vibe/rfb-website/content/authors/admin/_index.md

 #bio: My research interests include distributed robotics, mobile computing and programmable matter.

 # Interests to show in About widget
-interests:
+why me:
-- Research and data analytics
+- Excited by the challenge of solving problems using a wide array of modeling and quantitative techniques
-- Data-informed problem-solving and decision-making
+- Keen to deliver meaningful insights and predictions about emerging trends to inform business solutions
-- Utilizing data to improve access
+- Deeply curious and comfortable solving unstructured business problems by exploring large datasets

 # Education to show in About widget
 education: